-These one-bowl Vegan Chocolate Muffins are ready in just 25 minutes and only require 7 simple everyday ingredients!
+These Vegan Chocolate Muffins are made in one bowl, ready in just 25 minutes and only require 7 simple everyday ingredients!

 The first time I made these vegan chocolate muffins I knew immediately they were a keeper!

 Ready in just 25 minutes start to finish ( and that includes 5 minutes prep and 20 minutes in the oven), moist, chocolatey, and absolutely fool-proof, these vegan chocolate muffins have everything you want.

 They’re soft and rich with a rich chocolate flavour, and SO easy to make, you will want to make them on repeat.

 I tried many vegan chocolate muffins recipes before, but this recipe beats them all.
 You really can’t go wrong with these.

 7 Simple Ingredients To Make Vegan Chocolate Muffins